Chart Configuration¶

 Note

-show different results depending on the selected time interval (original interval and automatic alignment).
+The results displayed for Avg, Sum, Count vary depending on the selected time interval (original interval or auto-aligned).

 Data Format¶